-According to Newzoo, the global mobile market reached $24.5Bn in 2014, following impressive growth rates of +33% and +57% for (smart)phones and tablets respectively.
-Growth is expected to continue in the coming years, with the mobile market generating more than $40Bn by 2017.
-Despite a widely reported slump in new tablet unit sales, game revenues on tablets are growing faster than smartphones, cementing their position as a key gaming device.
+According to Newzoo, the global mobile market reached $77.2Bn in 2020, following impressive year-on-year growth rates of +15.8% and +2.7% for (smart)phones and tablets, respectively.
+Growth is expected to continue in the coming years.

 The high mobile growth rate is driven by both organic growth, lifting the overall market, and cannibalistic growth, at the expense of other segments.
-In addition to the initial casualties of mobile growth (handheld console and online casual and social gaming), Newzoo notes signs of slower growth in (online) PC games and MMOs as spending is diverted to mobile devices.
-Mobile is now expected to become the largest game segment by revenues in 2015.
+In addition to the initial casualties of mobile growth (console, online casual and social gaming), Newzoo notes signs of slower growth in (online) browser PC games as spending is diverted to mobile devices.

-Mobile games continues to grow in terms of players and revenues across regions.
-An increase in the number of paying gamers and time spent gaming is fueling the Western markets while rising online connectivity, smartphone penetration and the availability of 3G and 4G connectivity drives rapid growth in emerging markets, such as Southeast Asia.
+Mobile games continue to grow in terms of players and revenue across all regions.
+An increase in the number of paying gamers and time spent gaming is fueling the Western markets while rising online connectivity, smartphone penetration and the availability of 4G connectivity drives rapid growth in emerging markets, such as Southeast Asia.

-Six countries in Southeast Asia are responsible for the lion’s share of the region’s mobile gaming market.
-The “Big 6” are Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
-The Big 6 countries account for nearly 90% of the population of Southeast Asia.
+Six countries in Southeast Asia make up the majority of the region’s mobile gaming market.
+The “Big 6” are Thailand, Vietnam, the Philippines, Malaysia, Singapore and Indonesia.
+These countries account for nearly 90% of the population of Southeast Asia.
 Much of the region’s population is young, with the majority in, or about to enter, the working age demographic.
 This plays a key role in the region’s current and forecast competitive advantage in the world economy.

-Revenues of the Southeast Asian games market are expected to double to $2.2Bn by 2017.
+Revenues of the Southeast Asian games market are expected to continue increasing.
 Thailand will remain the largest market in terms of gaming revenues in Southeast Asia, closely followed by Indonesia and Malaysia.
 Singapore will continue to grow but will lose market share to faster growing countries.
 Vietnam and Thailand will grow in line with the overall market, maintaining their market share.

-Gaming is one of the most popular uses for mobile devices in the region.
+Gaming itself is one of the most popular uses for mobile devices in the region.
 A Google survey indicated that over 1/3 of smartphone owners in each of the Big 6 Southeast Asian markets played mobile games at least once in the last seven days.
 The popularity of mobile gaming in the region is reflected in the iOS App Store and Google Play, especially when compared to South Korea, one the world’s largest and most influential app markets.
-In December 2014, the download volume for games in Indonesia was approximately 90% of South Korea’s.
-Vietnam, with the smallest download volume in the region, amounted to half of South Korea’s.

 It is also worth noting that app store revenue is just a part of the overall mobile game opportunity in these countries.
 Publishers commonly use advertising and other indirect or subsidy-based monetization strategies to supplement the direct revenue that games generate from in-app purchases, paid downloads and in-app advertising.
 The split between IAP and advertising is growing ever wider toward advertising.
 Some publishers go as far as offering in-game currency in exchange for watching ads.

 Like South Korea, Malaysia and Thailand are traditional Asian online PC game markets since the 2000s where people are much more used to paying for online games.
-Also, according to a series of research conducted in early-mid 2014 by Euromonitor, annual disposable income and credit card penetration are higher in Malaysia and Thailand than in the other three markets.
+Also, according to a series of studies conducted mid-decade by Euromonitor, annual disposable income and credit card penetration are higher in Malaysia and Thailand than in the other three markets.
 Both the willingness and ability to pay in Malaysia and Thailand might lead to better monetization of mobile games in these two countries.

 Over the past decade, differing economic conditions and telecommunication infrastructures played a key role in shaping personal computing device penetration and internet access in emerging Southeast Asian game markets.
 As a result, consumers developed different app- and phone-related behaviors and preferences.

-Messaging apps are expanding their ability to serve as gateways to new audiences for games and online services in China, Japan and South Korea.
-This trend was already evident in Southeast Asia in the past year.
+Messaging apps are expanding their ability to serve as gateways to new audiences for games and online services in China, Japan and South Korea (a trend that has been used to great effect in Southeast Asia).

 Andovar’s client LINE is a market leader in the region.
-In Malaysia, Indonesia and Thailand, it took the #1 spot by revenue among apps outside of games in December 2014, and also ranked in the top 20 on the download charts.
+In Malaysia, Indonesia and Thailand, it took the #1 spot by revenue among apps outside of games and also ranked in the top 20 on the download charts.
 In Philippines and Vietnam, even though LINE didn’t rank in the top 10 by downloads, it still reached the top 10 by revenue.
 WeChat, which made significant progress in Malaysia, could be another major messaging app contender in the country.
-While there are other popular messaging apps in the region like Viber, Facebook Messenger and BBM, LINE was the only one that has successfully built a large game portfolio.
-However, in other SEA markets messaging platforms are still in the earlier stage of their product lifecycle.
+While there are other popular messaging apps in the region like Facebook Messenger, LINE was the only one that has successfully built a large game portfolio.
+However, in other SEA markets, messaging platforms are still in the earlier stage of their product lifecycle.
 Once they hit a critical level of users to capitalize on network effects, they could roll out games and services to their massive user bases.

 Witnessing the demand for mobile games, many PC and console game publishers from Asia swiftly pivoted to a mobile-first strategy.
 At the same time, the investor community continued to inject cash into the market and incubate companies vying for mobile dominance.
 Competition in the mobile game sector has never been fiercer in China, Japan and South Korea, motivating publishers to seek fresh opportunities.

-Southeast Asia could become that next frontier, and games are set to lead this growth just as it has elsewhere.
-Southeast Asia is growing faster than other emerging regions such as Latin America and Eastern Europe, as illustrated below.
+Southeast Asia could become that next frontier and games are set to lead this growth, just as it has elsewhere, as Southeast Asia is growing faster than other emerging regions such as Latin America and Eastern Europe.